clsmedia/flatuicolor.css/README.md

 </head>
 ```

-Pick name of the color you'd like to use from [Flat Color Picker] then use it in combination of section name.

 There are 3 sections of styling: background-color (.bg-color-name), border-color (.border-color-name) and color (.text-color-name).
 Just use section name + color name in your code.

+Pick name of the color you'd like to use from [Flat Color Picker]

 ```
 <div class="bg-flamingo text-derby>